web2py/py4web/docs/chapter-03.rst

 (omit './' if you're using Windows).

-Notice: the binaries may not correspond to the latest master or the latest stable branch of py4web although we do our best to keep them up to date.
+Note that the binaries may lag behind the latest ``master`` or stable branch of py4web, although we do our best to keep them up to date.

 Upgrading
 ---------